Reincarnated (song)

-"Reincarnated" (stylized in lowercase) is a song by American rapper Kendrick Lamar, released on November 22, 2024, from his sixth studio album GNX.
-It contains a sample of "Made Niggaz" by Tupac Shakur and was produced by Sounwave, Jack Antonoff, Lamar himself, Matthew "M-Tech" Bernard, and Noah Ehler.
+"Reincarnated" (stylized in all lowercase) is a song by American rapper Kendrick Lamar, released on November 22, 2024, from his sixth studio album, GNX.
+It contains a sample of "Made Niggaz" by Tupac Shakur (a song from the soundtrack to the film Gang Related) and was produced by Sounwave, Jack Antonoff, Lamar himself, Matthew "M-Tech" Bernard, and Noah Ehler.

 Composition and lyrics

 The song starts with an introduction by Mexican singer Deyra Barrera, who sings in Spanish "Que reflejan tu mirada / La noche, tú y yo" ("That reflect your look / The night, you and me").
-Over the instrumental of "Made Niggaz" (a song from the soundtrack to the film Gang Related), Kendrick Lamar performs in cadences evoking 2Pac's vocal style and raps from multiple perspectives, namely that of singers John Lee Hooker and Billie Holiday, himself, God, and Lucifer.
+Over the instrumental of "Made Niggaz", Kendrick Lamar performs in cadences evoking Shakur's vocal style and raps from multiple perspectives, namely that of singers John Lee Hooker and Billie Holiday, himself, God, and Lucifer.
 The first two verses find him recounting being a guitarist that manipulated and lied to the masses and music industry for unfair profit (Hooker) and a Black woman performer on the Chitlin' Circuit whose drug addiction led to her death (Holliday).
 Lamar notes that both of them were abandoned by their fathers and imagines himself as a reincarnation of these musicians who is reflecting on his past lives.
 In the third and final verse, he raps from his present-day position and enters a conversation with one he calls his father (referring to both his actual deceased father and God), who interrogates Lamar and admonishes him for his contradictions.
-Speaking between the viewpoints of himself and Lucifer, Lamar expresses shame for his past mistakes and asserts he has reformed, discussing he has been preventing his fame from negatively influencing him and now uses his gifts to perform acts of kindness, bring peace and protect and help others (e.g. "I put 100 hoods on one stage"), promising to continue doing so.
+Speaking between the viewpoints of himself and Lucifer, Lamar expresses shame for his past mistakes and asserts he has reformed, discussing he has been preventing his fame from negatively influencing him and now uses his gifts to perform acts of kindness, bring peace and protect and help others (e.g. "I put 100 hoods on one stage," a reference to The Pop Out: Ken & Friends), promising to continue doing so.